theo-armour/agenda/3-1-heritage/3-3-residents/2024-04-02-margaret-johnson.md

 You are one of my best drinking buddies.

-We both like to drink a glass of Sauvignon Blanc and a cheese crisp.
+Yes, we both like to drink a glass of Sauvignon Blanc and a cheese crisp or two before dinner.

 But there's more.
 Why?
 My top ten reasons